aJkal-abdulmoiz/Shaheen-Hospital-Management-CMS/README.md

 - Amman Ahmed Khan (221036)

 ## Project Overview
-This project is a comprehensive Hospital Management System built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It includes a frontend for users, an admin interface, and a backend API.
-The project is containerized using Docker and employs CI/CD pipelines for continuous integration and deployment.
+This project demonstrates the successful implementation of a comprehensive Hospital Management System using the MERN stack.
+By leveraging Docker for containerization and GitLab CI/CD pipelines, we have achieved a robust DevOps workflow that ensures continuous integration and deployment.
+The integration of Jenkins for CI/CD with GitHub webhooks, Slack, and email notifications further enhances the automation and monitoring capabilities of the system.
+This project showcases the effective application of modern DevOps practices to streamline development, deployment, and maintenance processes, ultimately leading to a more efficient and reliable software delivery pipeline.

-## GitHub Configuration
+## GitHub Configuration(CI/CD)
 1. Go to Jenkins and add Credentials.
 2. Create a Freestyle Project job.
 3. Click the Build Now icon to see commits applying CI/CD (continuous delivery).